 Stay out of the sun

 Planning a party involves organizing hundreds of details, from invitations to decorations, food and activities.
 Whether you’re plannig a few parties this summer or not, it’s best to find shade whenever possible, whether that means idling under a tree or wearing an oversized hat.
 Consider getting a few extra fans and setting up some large tengs for added shade.
-This will help keep you cooler and prevent the possibility of sunburn.
+This will help keep you cooler, keep your hair from getting too hot, and prevent the possibility of sunburn.

 Dress in loose-fitting clothing